step2019/idohazwordz/README.md

 ## How to run these

+### Installing Go

+If you are using the STEP virtual machine (仮想マシン) then you already have Go installed and can skip ahead.

+If you're using Mac OS X you'll have to download and install Go on your machine first.
+You can [download](https://golang.org/dl/) it from https://golang.org .

+The default installer on Mac OS X doesn't set up a GOPATH in your environment, so it's using the default directory: ~/go .

+### Running individual programs.

 solve.go and bench.go require that you have the `step2018/idohazwordz` packages available in your [$GOPATH](https://golang.org/doc/code.html).
 The easiest way to do this is to run